averagehat/biolearn/README.md

 * external tests of correctness ("ground truth")
 * Unit test algorithms,
 * Integration test "coordinating"/glue code.
+* Create unit tests for any found bugs.
 * Separate IO, API-specific, and coordinating code, like oil & water.

 Inforfmation comes from failed tests; too much test code == lower velocity.
 Quck-check

+Travis only gets one core.
+SimSeq to establish correctness
+###Other

+bio_pieces:
+version .x.y.z  x-> don't change, y-> change when user interaction changes or add a scirpt, z -> bug fix or new parameters. dev is z=0. minimize maintenance

+### Lab Chemistry
+PCR: know how much template (real DNA) there is an associated primer file primer errors happen at the ends of reads (so SNPs near ends of reads are likely errors)

+SNP is stop codon in middle of coding region; indel is not a multilpe of 3 is SNP in other sample/references?
+The third nt can change in codon and AA won't change.

+invalid/dead particles v. errrors
+PIs will alter consensus/VCF itself after reviewing in geneious etc.

+Bayesian + ML(maximum likelihood) allow for applying evolutionary model to tree construction;
+  model: includes info like transition & transversion rates (ie.e.
+A->G v.
+A-T, etc.) some areas have high/low variability (e.g. antigen v. internal/strucgtural) Dengue is a polypeptide protein. so no stop codons until end.

+  1s. parameter to model: rate of mutatiom (transitions & transversions). calculated from dataset.
+  3rd param: rate of actual NTs (A,C,T,G)
+  Gamma distribution to model 3rd nt on changin in codon (wobble posiition) model AA idff. from NT subs invairant site can bials alignment/tree (e.g. protein demands "T" at position i)

+Use likelihood ratio test to pick model.
+Don't want to overparameterize (deg. of freedom)
+* FigTree

+expect ambiguous bases.

+SOP for phylo tree construction: aligned fasta (.aln) want all sequences the same length diff. datasets have diff. gene lengths (otherwise will move longer sequnces further away in tree).

+Dengue variation gets drowned out by the consensus.